Sanaya Irani: Jhalak Dikhhla Jaa and further success (2015-present)

 Irani also participated in Jhalak Dikhhla Jaa 8 in 2015 which aired on Colors.
 Irani reprised her role of Khushi Kumari Gupta Singh Raizada again in its sequel mini series Iss Pyaar Ko Kya Naam Doon?...
 Ek Jashan (2015) which ended in December.
 In 2017, Irani participated in the dance show Nach Baliye 8 with her husband Mohit Sehgal.
 During Nach Baliye Sanaya & Mohit were in a controversy as fans of Divyanka Tripathi had claimed that they are the fixed winners but she lashed at the trollers on Instagram and said this is untrue.

 Other appearances

 In August 2013, Irani made a brief guest appearance in the dance show Jhalak Dikhhla Jaa to support her best friend Drashti Dhami.
 She made an appearance again in the seventh season of Jhalak Dikhhla Jaa to support Ashish Sharma in June 2014.
 In December 2013, Irani made a special guest appearance in Bigg Boss 7 in the grand finale along with Ashish Sharma, Preetika Rao and Harshad Arora.
 She also made special appearance in Beintehaa in March and June 2014.

-Irani went on a U.K. tour on behalf of Star Plus.